Brianna Rollins-McNeal: Career

-McNeal competed at the 2012 U.S. Olympic Trials, but did not make the Olympic team, finishing sixth in the 100 metres hurdles with a time of 12.94.
-The following month, at the 2012 NACAC Under-23 Championships, McNeal won gold in the 100 metres hurdles with a time of 12.60 (+4.5).
+Rollins competed at the 2012 U.S. Olympic Trials, but did not make the Olympic team, finishing sixth in the 100 metres hurdles with a time of 12.94.
+The following month, at the 2012 NACAC Under-23 Championships, Rollins won gold in the 100 metres hurdles with a time of 12.60 (+4.5).

-At the 2013 USA Track and Field Championships, McNeal won the 100 metres hurdles in an American record time of 12.26, bettering Gail Devers's previous record of 12.33 set in 2000.
-At the 2013 World Championships in Moscow, McNeal won the 100 metres hurdles with a time of 12.44, beating Olympic and reigning world champion Sally Pearson (12.50).
-In the final, McNeal had the slowest reaction time in the field (0.263), but was able to run down the field and win gold.
+At the 2013 USA Track and Field Championships, Rollins won the 100 metres hurdles in an American record time of 12.26, bettering Gail Devers's previous record of 12.33 set in 2000.
+At the 2013 World Championships in Moscow, Rollins won the 100 metres hurdles with a time of 12.44, beating Olympic and reigning world champion Sally Pearson (12.50).
+In the final, Rollins had the slowest reaction time in the field (0.263), but was able to run down the field and win gold.
 For her performances in 2013, she was presented the Jackie Joyner-Kersee Athlete of the Year Award.

-At the 2014 IAAF Diamond League, which consists of fourteen meetings from May to September, McNeal won one 100 metres hurdles race in Rome with a time of 12.53.
-At the 2014 USA Track and Field Championships, McNeal placed 5th in the 100 metres hurdles with a time of 12.81.
+At the 2014 IAAF Diamond League, which consists of fourteen meetings from May to September, Rollins won one 100 metres hurdles race in Rome with a time of 12.53.
+At the 2014 USA Track and Field Championships, Rollins placed 5th in the 100 metres hurdles with a time of 12.81.

-At the 2016 USA Indoor Track and Field Championships, McNeal won the 60 metres hurdles in 7.76 seconds.
+At the 2016 USA Indoor Track and Field Championships, Rollins won the 60 metres hurdles in 7.76 seconds.
 She finished second at 2016 IAAF World Indoor Championships in 60 m hurdles.

-McNeal won in the 100 hurdles in a time of 12.34 at the 2016 United States Olympic Trials (track and field) ahead of Team USA teammates Kristi Castlin and Nia Ali to qualify to represent United States at Athletics at the 2016 Summer Olympics in Brazil.
+Brianna Rollins won in the 100 hurdles in a time of 12.34 at the 2016 United States Olympic Trials (track and field) ahead of Team USA teammates Kristi Castlin and Nia Ali to qualify to represent United States at Athletics at the 2016 Summer Olympics in Brazil.
 Not only did she win a gold medal, but her teammates placed second and third, making it the first time in history that one country gained all medals in this discipline at the Olympic Games, and the first time American women achieved such a sweep in any Olympic event.

-In April 2017, McNeal was issued with a one-year ban backdated to December 2016 by the World Anti-Doping Agency after missing three drugs tests in 2016.
-In addition McNeal's results obtained on and subsequent to 27 September 2016 were disqualified and any medals, points, and prizes are forfeited.